The Curse of La Llorona: Plot

 Patricia arrives with a gun and tries to give Anna's children to La Llorona.
-Sam and Chris flee, and Patricia comes to her senses and releases Anna, allowing her to help her children.
+Sam and Chris flee.
+Patricia, realizing that she can't let another mother feel the same pain she felt or bring her children back to life, comes to her senses and releases Anna, allowing her to help her children.
 Chris delays La Llorona by showing her the necklace that La Llorona's son had given her.
 This makes La Llorona briefly assume her human appearance and caress Chris, imagining him to be her real son.
 However, Sam accidentally unveils a mirror, and La Llorona reverts and proceeds to attack them.
 Anna stabs her through the chest with a cross made from a Fire Tree given by Rafael: trees that grew by the river where La Llorona drowned her children and were the only "witness" to her crime.
 The spirit is destroyed.

 Anna and her children thank Rafael for his help.
 When he leaves, Anna looks down into a puddle of water beside the road.